 Prototyping allows enough time to make changes to critical design issues before the product reaches development, and it becomes too late (and too expensive) to make major changes to the UX.

 Mobile app prototyping is another form of user research used to validate a product’s strategic design direction.
 A prototype is a preliminary visualization of a working product.
-In mobile app development, prototypes build an understanding of the product’s look and feel, which helps test how customers use and react to the overall UX design.
+In mobile app development, prototypes build an understanding of the product’s look and feel.
+This, in turn, helps test how customers use and react to the overall UX design.
 Using a prototype for usability testing allows for enough time to make changes to critical design issues before the product reaches development, and it becomes too late (and too expensive) to make major changes to the UX.

 Consider the image above; if you only start testing on an “almost-finished” product, you risk finding serious issues too late to make changes.
 Prototype research is the mitigator – you’ll spend less if you do upfront research.
 The closer you get to launch, the more expensive changes are.
 Conduct prototyping research early and iteratively to ensure the design is easy and enjoyable to use, as well as to align all strategic design decisions to user needs and safeguard the project’s ROI.

 The mobile app prototyping stage helps product teams learn how users interact with the “rough draft” of a product to uncover new solutions or determine whether the existing solution is successful.
-The learnings from a prototype allow the product team to reframe one or several of the problems identified from the previous design thinking stages.
+What is learned from a prototype allow the product team to reframe one or several of the problems identified from the previous design thinking stages.
 As a result, everyone on the project has a more accurate understanding of the challenges users face when using the product in the context of their life.

 Mobile app prototypes take abstract ideas and turn them into a tangible product.
 The whole process forces product teams to slow down and think about the product from different perspectives.
 Tim Brown, CEO of IDEO, explains that prototypes “slow us down to speed us up.
 By taking the time to prototype our ideas, we avoid costly mistakes such as becoming too complex too early and sticking with a weak idea for too long.”